GochoMugo/latex-cheatsheet/README.md

 <a name="img"></a>
 ### images

-* requires the .tex file be in the same location as the image during compilation
+* requires the latex file be in the same location as the image during compilation

 ```latex
 \begin{figure}